 Firebase Studio offers a streamlined way to import existing web app projects into a Firebase Studio workspace, letting you continue to work on your existing projects with Firebase Studio's AI-powered assistance and streamlined development, deployment, and monitoring capabilities.

-You can import projects from a source repository (GitHub, GitLab, or Bitbucket) or from a local archive file.
-Firebase Studio supports importing gzipped tar files and zip files under 50 MiB.
+You can import projects from a source repository (GitHub, GitLab, or Bitbucket), from Figma with the Builder.io Figma plugin, or from a local archive file.
+Firebase Studio supports importing gzipped tar files and zip files under 100 MiB.

 Get started